 Bachelor of Arts Honours in Visual Communication

-Graphic Design, Photography, Multimedia, Illustration and Art Direction
+majoring in: Graphic Design, Photography, Multimedia, Illustration and Art Direction

 1 year - full time - NQF 8

 ‘Honours opened up my mind to entirely new perspectives in life and once that door has been opened it can’t be closed again.’ - Coerine Hattingh (graduate)

 ‘The Honours Degree at the Stellenbosch Academy of Design was something that truly changed my life – not only in the way that I think about design and how I design, but the education and encouragement I was given inspired me to create an impact on people and the world.’ – Robyn Bodman (graduate)

 The BA Honours in Visual Communication offers students the rare opportunity to produce a self-directed body of creative work that develops skill level matched with theoretical and contextual understanding.
 The degree comprises three subjects: Creative Practice, Contextual Studies and Visual Studies.

 An exciting and enriching component that students participate in is a Creative Exchange in a neighbouring African country.
 Students are placed within a creative agency or organisation to work on a short-term collaborative creative project.The value of the Creative Exchange is evident in the altered perspectives and insights that inform their future creative production.
 The culmination of this exchange is presented at a collaborative feedback session in the host country and later in the year at the Creative Dialogues forum at the Stellenbosch Academy.

 ‘The Creative Exchange truly pointed out how important it is to consider different contexts before commencing the design process, as meaning and understanding fluctuate between social and cultural spaces.’ – Naneca Viljoen